ch0nen/gh-actions-course/README.md

 ## Instructor
 - This course is taught by Lauro Fialho Müller.
 For any questions or support, please refer to the course Q&A section on Udemy.

-## License
-This repository is licensed under the MIT License.
-See the LICENSE file for more information.